junxit/us-congress-bills-114/metadata.md

 - 2015-07-21 — Introduced in Senate
 - 2015-07-21 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-09-16 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+- 2015-10-07 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-09-06 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 114-342.
+Additional views filed.
+- 2016-09-06 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with an amendment in the nature of a substitute.
+With written report No. 114-342.
+Additional views filed.
+- 2016-09-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 613.